‘Atomic Habits’ by James Clear

 The second layer is changing your process.
 This level is concerned with changing your habits and systems: implementing a new routine at the gym, decluttering your desk for better workflow, developing a meditation practice.
 Most of the habits you build are associated with this level.

 The third and deepest layer is changing your identity.
 This level is concerned with changing your beliefs: your worldview, your self-image, your judgments about yourself and others.
-Most of the beliefs, assumptions, and biases you hold are associated with this level.
+Most of the beliefs, assumptions, and biases you hold are associated with this level. - Outcomes are about what you get.
+Processes are about what you do.
+Identity is about what you believe.

-• The ultimate form of intrinsic motivation is when a habit becomes part of your identity.
+- The ultimate form of intrinsic motivation is when a habit becomes part of your identity.
 It’s one thing to say I’m the type of person who wants this.
 It’s something very different to say I’m the type of person who is this.

-• True behavior change is identity change.
+- True behavior change is identity change.

 The goal is not to read a book, the goal is to become a reader.